TriticeaeToolbox/ontology-scripts/README.md

             By default, this script will use the {default namespace}, {default namespace}_trait, and {default namepspace}_variable
             namespaces to convert if none are given here.

+    --remove-synoynms
+            When this flag is set, variable synonyms will be removed from the .obo file.
+We've noticed that if a variable has any synonyms, the synonyms will be preferred over the actual name when the traits are fetched via BrAPI to be used in the Field Book app.

     --output, -o
             specify the output location for the sgn-obo file